fys4220/fys4220.github.io/fys4220-jbook/part-information/information_tools.md

 * And finally, the necessary hardware and laboratory equipment to test and verify you design when running on the FPGA.

 In the following sections we will briefly outline the tools you will encounter in this course.
 While some of these tools are specific to the type of FPGA vendor we will be use in this course, the skills you learn by using these tools are transferable to tools from other FPGA.
 Their user interfaces, integrated toolsets, and development flows may vary, but the general concepts still apply.
- Working with the Quartus design tools from Intel (Intel aquired Altera in 2015) in this course will therefore lower your initial threshold for getting up to speed with e.g., the Vivado design tools from AMD Xilinx (ADM completed the acquisition of Xilinx in early 2022).
+ Working with the Quartus design tools from Intel (Intel acquired Altera in 2015) in this course will therefore lower your initial threshold for getting up to speed with e.g., the Vivado design tools from AMD Xilinx (ADM completed the acquisition of Xilinx in early 2022).

 ## Hardware